 Think of it this way: imagine the winemaker is your mum, you are obviously her cherished baby and sulphur is that ugly bicycle helmet.
 As long as you're at home and everything around you is safe, you don't need it.
-But when you leave home on your bike (or in a bottle) into a dangerous world outside of your mum's control, she might want you to wear it.
+But when you leave home on your bike (or in a bottle) control, she might want you to wear it.
 Just to keep you safe.
 Chances are, you will never need it.
 If all goes well, you'll be fine.
 But what if a cab hits you (or you're badly stored, end up with a more porous cork, or are exposed to heat)?
 Then having that helmet (the SO2) might be the only thing between you and a serious injury (spoilage).
 On the downside, that bloody ugly helmet will flatten your hair and ruin your chances of charming that hot bike messenger (or make you taste just a little less vibrant).